Chapter 3: Communication

 Types of Blockers

 "Completely blocked.
-The API team hasn't deployed the endpoint I need.
+The API team has not deployed the endpoint I

 "Blocked on design approval for homepage.
 Working on the settings